amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-2-arrays-loops.md

 }
 ```

-We get the exact same result but with concise code.
-You will often see for loops favored over while loops when working with arrays, although you should always use the correct control structure based on what you need to get done.
-If you think a while loop works better for a given scenario, use it.
+The result is the same as the while loop, but the for loop makes the code more concise and easier to read.
+You'll often see for loops favored when working with arrays because of this simplicity.
+However, always choose the loop type that best fits your needs.

 #### Skills to Practice